AA789-ai/Machine-Learning-Movie-Projects-Archived/README.md

 #### 1. In KNN, we are trying to predict the movies rating

 #### 2. In collaboratrive filtering, we are trying to recommend movies to a uses

-#### We use arbitrary values and the dataset is provided by MovieLens